justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 ### Plugin Features

-Because Factorio mods run in [several Lua VMs](https://lua-api.factorio.com/latest/Data-Lifecycle.html), some functions have behavior that the Language Server cannot understand with just type definitions, we provide special handling by transforming them before the Language Server sees them.
+Because Factorio mods run in [several Lua VMs](https://lua-api.factorio.com/latest/Data-Lifecycle.html), some functions have cross-VM behavior that cannot be described fully with type definitions.
+We handle these by providing a plugin which transforms them into a more easily understood form before the Language Server sees them.

 #### `require()`